da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

     | h         | finite dif. para. | 0.0001   |

 Please check the [Colab notebook](https://github.com/da-roth/StableAndBiasFreeMonteCarloGreeks/blob/main/src/IntroductoryExample/introductory_example_Colab.ipynb) to reproduce the results of the following images.
+The notebooks use PyTorch as the AAD framework.

 ### Present value comparison